• Film, Film Developing, Photos, Sydney

 Anyway…

 I quite like the first shot.
 As everyone started to cross the road, i took a quick look behind me and saw this girl standing there whilst everyone moved past.
 I guessed the distance and got a quick shot before she disappeared into the crowd.
-It’s out of focus as you can probably tell, but without trying to sound too “wanky”, i think it reflects the moment for me.
+It’s out of focus as you can probably tell, but without trying to sound too “wanky”, I think it reflects the moment for me.

 stare